kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+## Day 84: September 1, 2020

+**Today's Progress**: I worked on the section 4 (Exploring The Shell & The Server) on my MongoDB course.

+**Thoughts**: I asked my first refund on udemy!
+I think that course was garbage I wanted to like that course really bad but it was not my cup of tea(trying to be nice at the end of the sentence)

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/relatorios-ic-kaio-rosa-2020/commit/5a4206ab32ac20b32bb42224388f283109ec2801)

+---

 ### Day 83: August 31, 2020

 **Today's Progress**: I worked on the section 4: Spring Inversion of Control - XML Configuration.